TheAgentCompany/TheAgentCompany/workspaces/tasks/sde-implement-covering-index-in-janusgraph/README.md

 # JanusGraph Setup Guide

-This guide will walk you through implementing covering index for JanusGraph.
+This guide will walk you through necessary setup to finish this task.
 This file is only for developers' reference and is not accessible to the examinee.
+The real feature implementation is available [here](https://github.com/JanusGraph/janusgraph/pull/4692)

 ## Prerequisites Installation